Welcome to West county Journey Students

-Our groups meet Sunday through Friday nights in homes throughout the West County area (Visit the Welcome Center for a geographic listing of Community Groups).
+Our groups meet Sunday through Friday nights in homes throughout the West County area.
 Most groups meet weekly and begin meeting the week after Labor Day in September and end in the month of May.
 While many groups still connect over the summer, our groups adjust their regular meeting schedules in June, July and August.

 What do Community Groups do when theY meet?

 Each week, our groups participate in fellowship, worship, bible study and prayer.
 As the group begins, there is usually a time of light food and fellowship.
 Each week, the Community Group leader sends out a lesson based on the passage and sermon from the previous Sunday.
 The lessons are broken down into three parts.
 First, the “Enter” part of the lesson stimulates thought that points us to the interaction of the sermon/scripture and the world around us.
 Second, the “Exploration” part of the lesson allows each person to interact with and investigate the details of the passage.
 Third, the “Engage” part of lesson contains Christ-centered questions about sin, grace and mission.
 Community Groups also set aside time each week to pray for one another and the church.

 Individual Community Groups are led by members and staff from the West County congregation.
 Most groups have “co-leaders” which allows for the distribution of weight and gifting within each group.
 Co-leading also lends itself to multiplication.

 How do I join a community group?